maritz/nohm/index.md

   nohm.setClient(redisClient);
 {% endhighlight %}
 ### Basics
 There are some things you need to do before you can use nohm.
-If you just want to know how actually use nohm models, skip to the next part "Models".
+If you just want to know how to actually use nohm models, skip to the next part [Models](#models).

 #### Prefix
 The first thing you should do is set a prefix for the redis keys.
 This should be unique on the redis database you're using since you may run into conflicts otherwise.